telerik/fiddler-everywhere-docs/user-guide/rules.md

 - **Share**&mdash;Opens the **Share** windows where you can enter a collaborator email to share all created rules.
 - **Import**&mdash;Prompts a window for importing a FARX file.
 - **Export**&mdash;Exports all created rules in a FARX file.
-- **Execute**&mdash;Executes the selected rules for the captured traffic or for the loaded, saved sessions.
+- **Execute**&mdash;Executes the selected rules for the captured traffic or the loaded, saved sessions.

 ![Rules tab toolbar](../images/livetraffic/rb/rules-toolbar.png)

 ## Rule Builder

 The **Rule Builder** interface enables you to create and edit rules.
-For each new rule, you need to enter a condition (previously known as a match rule) and an action (previously known as an action string).
+For each new rule, you must enter a condition (previously known as a match rule) and an action (previously known as an action string).
 Fiddler Everywhere will undertake the action if the request URI matches the condition and if the rule is executed.

 ![Rule Builder Conditions](../images/livetraffic/rb/rules-re-conditions.png)